VenezuelaOfficial Name: Bolivarian Republic of Venezuela

-The local equivalent to the “911” emergency line in Venezuela is 171.
+- In Venezuela, the telephone line for emergency services is 911 like in the United States.
 These calls will not be answered by English speakers, but the service is staffed by members of local police forces, who may attempt to find someone who speaks basic English.

 Please see our information on victims of crime, including possible victim compensation programs in the United States.